hphilpotts/recipesme-react-spa/README.md

 I found that props were often initially being passed as undefined, and when a `.map()` was called in these two child components I was predictably getting an error.
 I understand that an alternative approach might be to check if props are or are not undefined and then either render a loading spinner or map out elements from the prop.
 I am not at this stage sure which is the better approach, although I like how using multiple states in the parent groups similar actions together and makes the child components less cluttered.

+`uuid` installed and impemented in RecipeSteps and RecipeIngredients in order to generate unique keys for each element created by `.map()`s.

 ## To add / to-do:
 - MUI theming: need to look at the documentation in more detail and/or find a decent tutorial for this.
 - Footer nav icons do not update correctly if user manually navigates to a path.